What can you write off for your taxes as an Uber Eats independent contractor? Other than mileage or car expenses, what else is there?

 - What qualifies as a deductible expense?

-- Why some expenses may be deductible for Uber and Lyft drivers but not delivery drivers
+- Why some expenses may be deductible for rideshare but not for delivery

 - You can not claim expenses if you don't itemize your deductions

-- You can not write off ANY business expenses if you claim the standard mileage rate
+- You can not write off ANY business expenses if you claim the standard mileage allowance

 Business expenses and tax deductions are actually two very different things.
-A business expense is a cost of operating and is deducted from your gross earnings to determine your profit.
+A business expense is an operating cost that is deducted from your gross earnings to determine your profit.
 That profit is then moved to the income part of your Form 1040.

 Tax deductions are personal costs that are done later in the tax process.